mirca/mirca.github.io-www/about/index.md

 Nanofabrication Research Group,
 <a href="https://www.nist.gov/cnst">National Institute of Standards and Technology, USA</a>, under
 the mentorship of <a href="https://www.nist.gov/people/marcelo-davanco">Dr. Marcelo Davanço</a>.
-In that opportunity, I was able to apply the theory I learnt to implement routines in MATLAB for single molecule localization microscopy and fluorescense localization imaging microscopy.
+In that opportunity, I was able to apply the theory I learned in university to implement routines in MATLAB for single molecule and fluorescense localization microscopy.
-More precisely, I developed Maximum Likelihood Estimators (along with Fisher Information Matrices) to localize and measure the brightness of nanoemitters (aka Point Spread Function photometry in the astronomy community).
+More precisely, I developed Maximum Likelihood Estimators (along with Fisher Information Matrices) to localize and measure the brightness of nanoemitters (quite similar to the task of estimating Point Spread Functions in astronomical images).
 This work was part of bigger projects which were later published in <a href="https://www.nature.com/articles/s41467-017-00987-6.pdf"><i>Nature Communications</i></a>
 and <a href="http://aip.scitation.org/doi/full/10.1063/1.4976578"><i>Review of Scientific Instruments</i></a>.
 </p>